-In the documentary I wanted to include this part of their life together, so contacted a guy called Alan Warren.
-Alan was living in Barcelona, and with the organisation Porta de la Historia, they had done mountains of research into the Spanish Civil War and Orwell.
+In the documentary I wanted to include this part of their life together, so contacted Alan Warren.
+Alan was living in Barcelona, and with the organisation Porta de la Historia, they have researched the Spanish Civil War and Orwell.

 She mentioned going to a restaurant, Los Caracoles, just off Las Ramblas.
-We went there and after some negotiation by Alan in Spanish, with the owner Aurora Bofarull, I filmed a short sequence to include in the documentary – we also got a free meal of eggs and peppers.
+We went there and after some negotiation in Spanish by Alan, with owner Aurora Bofarull, I filmed a short sequence to include in the documentary – we also got a free meal of eggs and peppers.